Getting More Out of Claude Code (1) — Memory, Skills, and Hooks

 |---|---|

-~/.claude/skills/<name>/SKILL.md | All your projects |
+~/.claude/skills/<name>/SKILL.md | All my projects |

 .claude/skills/<name>/SKILL.md | This project only |

-Example: Blog post generator skill
+Example: blog post generation skill

 ---